 The five banks rated the best are: Starling Bank (75%); Cumberland Building Society (75%); C Hoare & Co (75%); Bank of Ireland (72%); and Allied Irish Bank (72%).
 The five rated the worst are: Yorkshire Bank (56%); Citibank (56%); Clydesdale (56%); Royal Bank of Scotland (55%); and Ulster Bank (51%).

-Daley says the ratings are important because choosing a bank with a good reputation for service is crucial when customers may stay with a bank for many years.
+Daley says the ratings are important because choosing a bank with a good reputation for service is crucial when customers may stay with the organisation for many years.

 Customer service a priority

-Consumer group Which? has also identified Starling as customers’ favourite bank.
+Consumer group Which? has also identified Starling as a customers’ favourite.